mozman/ezdxf/docs/source/tutorials/mleader.rst

     ml_builder.build(insert=Vec2(5, 2), rotation=30)

 This is the first example with a rotation of 30 degrees.
-The BLOCK, the attached ATTRIB entities and the last connection lines ("dog leg") are rotated.
+The BLOCK, the attached ATTRIB entities and the last connection lines ("dogleg") are rotated.

 .. image:: gfx/mleader_block_rotated.png